Incremental and Modular Context-sensitive Analysis: Introduction and motivation

-In the field of abstract interpretation, there have been proposals to deal with both cases: a) context-sensitive incremental fixpoint algorithms~\cite{ inc-fixp-sas, clpr-anal, incanal-toplas, albertcpr12, DBLP:conf/icse/ArztB14, DBLP:conf/kbse/SzaboEV16 }, which reuse information but still need to work with the program as a whole ; and b) modular algorithms aimed at reducing the memory consumption or working set size~\cite{ modular-anal-lopstr, CousotModular02, mod-an-lopstrbook, modbenchmarks-lopstr05, ccfmmr09,clousot-2010 }, which work on a module at a time but do not support fine-grained incrementality.
-Surprisingly, the combination of both techniques has not been explored to date, presumably due to the complexity of such algorithms and their implementations.
+In the field of abstract interpretation, there have been proposals to deal with the following two cases: a) context-sensitive incremental fixpoint algorithms~\cite{ incanal-iclp95, inc-fixp-sas, clpr-anal, incanal-toplas, albertcpr12, DBLP:conf/icse/ArztB14, DBLP:conf/kbse/SzaboEV16 }, which reuse information but still need to work with the program as a whole (incremental but \emph{monolithic} analyzers) ; and b) \emph{modular} algorithms, aimed at reducing the memory consumption or working set size~\cite{ modular-anal-lopstr, CousotModular02, mod-an-lopstrbook, modbenchmarks-lopstr05, ccfmmr09,clousot-2010 }, which work on a module at a time but do not support changes in the program.
+Surprisingly, the combination of both techniques has not been explored to date.
+The monolithic incremental analyzers are not directly applicable in the modular setting due to two issues: first, these analyzers do not deal with code that is partially available, i.e., they have no provisions to make assumptions about code that is external.
+Even though one could see builtin operations of the language as external calls, as they are obviously not defined in the module, the semantics of these are typically ``hardwired'' in the analyzer as \emph{transfer functions}.
+This leads to the second issue: even though the monolithic analyzers can make assumptions using this mechanism, these algorithms are not prepared to deal in a correct and precise way with updates to these assumptions.

-In order to bridge this gap, rather than describing a new fixpoint algorithm from scratch, we propose an algorithm that reuses a global (not necessarily incremental) analyzer, and which, provided that this analyzer meets some conditions, performs incremental analysis on modular program partitions.
+In order to bridge this gap, using a monolithic incremental analysis algorithm as a starting point, we develop a modular, incremental analyzer capable of performing fine-grain incremental analysis across modular program partitions.
 Our algorithm is based on computing local fixpoints on one module at a time; identifying, invalidating, and recomputing only those parts of the analysis results that are affected by these fine-grain program changes; and propagating the fine-grained analysis information across module boundaries.
-Additionally, we have implemented the proposed approach within the Ciao/CiaoPP system~\cite{ ciaopp-sas03-journal-scp, hermenegildo11:ciao-design-tplp }.
-The experimental results show good cost-performance tradeoffs, which make us believe that this is an interesting and appealing approach, which hopefully can be reproduced using other state-of-the-art analyzers.
+Our contributions are: extending the incremental (global) fixpoint algorithm of~\cite{incanal-toplas} with widening (Sec.~\ref{sec:mon-inc}); providing a formal description of the modular analysis algorithm of~\cite{mod-an-lopstrbook} with correctness results (Sec.~\ref{sec:mod}); and providing a new analysis algorithm that is modular and incremental, also with correctness results (Secs.~\ref{sec:intermod} and~\ref{sec:th}).
+Additionally, we have implemented the proposed approach within the Ciao/CiaoPP system~\cite{ ciaopp-sas03-journal-scp, hermenegildo11:ciao-design-tplp } and benchmarked it.
+The experimental results observed show good cost-performance tradeoffs, in both time and memory consumption, and suggest that this is an interesting and practically relevant approach.